-Before launching an internal investigation, the project management should be given a clear and unambiguous mandate and task.
+Before launching an internal investigation, the project management must be given a clear and unambiguous mandate and task.
 The mandate should be based on an initial analysis of the issue.
 The board of directors of the company, as the ultimate supervisory body, is often best-placed to determine the mandate, except in case of matters with low substantive risks, small scope and those that do not involve top management.

 The mandate should formalise the topic and the goal of the investigation.
-Accordingly, at the outset of the investigation, the company should prepare a formal document (eg, a resolution of the board of directors, an engagement letter or a memorandum) authorising the investigation and outlining the specific scope of the investigation.
-Furthermore, resources (personnel and IT) and a budget need to be allocated.
-Finally, the mandate should also state what the incident triggering the investigation was.
+Accordingly, at the outset of the investigation, the company should prepare a formal document (eg, a resolution of the board of directors, an engagement letter or a memorandum) authorising the investigation and outlining its specific scope.
+Furthermore, resources (personnel and IT) and a budget must be allocated, and the mandate should also state what the incident triggering the investigation was.